OperaCode/OperaCode/README.md

 # Raphael Faboyinde

-Full-Stack Developer building systems across Web2 and Web3.

-I design and implement software solutions end-to-end, focusing on **User Experience, reliable backend systems, practical product architecture, and process-driven problem solving** by thinking from both system behavior and user experience.
+Systems Engineer building operational and financial infrastructure.

+I design and implement systems that manage real-world processes — from payments and wallets to inventory and lifecycle tracking.

+With a background in core supply chain (Inventory and Operations), I approach software as infrastructure for real usage, focusing on how systems behave over time, not just how they are built.

-Currently expanding into blockchain engineering using Solidity, Hardhat, and Foundry .
+Currently expanding into blockchain engineering and smart contract writing using Solidity, Hardhat, and Foundry .

 ---

 ## Focus

+* Translate operational processes into scalable software systems
+* Designing solutions around real-world constraints and gaps
-* End-to-end system architecture & design
+* System design & architecture
+* Web developement, Data Analysis and interpretation
 * Smart contract development & testing
-* Web developement
-* Designing solutions around real-world constraints
-* Building with user workflows and real usage in mind
+* Building with user workflows and real usage

 ---